dogo8me/advanced_pathfinding/README.md

----

 # Advanced Enemy Patrol & Search AI

 This is a modular enemy AI system for Roblox (Luau) built with advanced search and patrol mechanics.
 Enemies can detect, pursue, and investigate players intelligently using a mix of raycasting, pathfinding, and proximity-based logic.

-> built for flexibility, realism, and performance. plug it into stealth games, action shooters, or anything needing dynamic NPC behavior.
+> designed for realism, and performance in a maze based map

 ---